Coordinator, Digital Assets

 • Supports the Head, Digital Media in the promoting DAMs adoption, training and user support

 • Assists in digital asset lifecycle maintenance activities, management of DAMs rights, permissions and reports tracking usage

 • Education: Bachelor’s degree in Museum Studies, Library & Information Studies, Art or Architectural History or a relevant field

-Please submit your application (resume and cover letter, in English or French) by email to firstname.lastname@example.org to the attention of Human Resources, Canadian Centre for Architecture, 1920 rue Baile, Montreal (Quebec) H3H 2S6.
-The application deadline is 20 May 2019.
+Please submit your application (resume and cover letter, in English or French) by email to firstname.lastname@example.org to the attention of People and Culture division of Canadian Centre for Architecture, 1920 rue Baile, Montreal (Quebec) H3H 2S6.
+The application deadline is 8 September 2021.
 Only successful applicants will be contacted.
 Please do not call.